Gold mining in the United States: South Carolina

 OceanGold Corp. restarted mining at the Haile deposit 2016.
 The company expects to produce an average of 126,700 ounces of gold per year for 13.25 years.

-The Brewer mine operated from 1828 to 1995, and is now a federal Superfund site.
+The Brewer mine operated from 1828 to 1995, and became a federal Superfund site.

-Kennecott Minerals operated the Ridgeway open-pit gold mine from 1988 to 1999, and the land is now being reclaimed by Kennecott.
+Kennecott Minerals operated the Ridgeway open-pit gold mine from 1988 to 1999, with the land being reclaimed by Kennecott.

 The Barite Hill mine operated from 1990 to 1994.

 South Dakota

 The only operating gold mine in South Dakota is the Wharf mine, at Lead, an open pit heap leach operation operated by Coeur Mining that produced 109,000 ounces of gold in 2016.

 Tennessee

 Placer gold was discovered on Coker Creek in Monroe County, Tennessee in 1827.
 The district produced about 9000 ozt.

 About 15000 ozt of gold was recovered from the massive sulfide copper ores in the Copper Basin at Ducktown, Tennessee.

 Texas

 Some prospects have been excavated for gold on the Llano Uplift of central Texas.
 Gold prospects include the Heath mine and the Babyhead district, both in Llano County, and the Central Texas mine in Gillespie County.
 Gold production, if any, is not known.
 Historically, the Lost Nigger Gold Mine may be in Texas.